alpha-hack-program/llama-stack-sandbox/README.md

 # Llama Stack Sandbox - LLM Agent Evaluation Framework

-A comprehensive evaluation framework for testing Large Language Model (LLM) agents running on the a Llama Stack Distribution.
+A comprehensive simplistic sandbox which includes a even more simplistic evaluation framework (uses DeepEval) for testing Large Language Model (LLM) agents running on the a Llama Stack Distribution.
 This repository provides tools for connecting to multiple LLMs and MCP (Model Context Protocol) servers, running structured evaluations using CSV test datasets, and generating detailed evaluation visualizations.

 ## 🎯 Purpose